ACH Processing Solutions

 In the US we have two main payment rails.
 One is credit/debit card processing and the second is the ACH Payment Processing network.

 The ACH world operates in a batch environment where all transactions received on Monday get sent to the Federal Reserve for processing early Tuesday morning.
 The two banks involved have 48 hours to reconcile and settle the monies.
-There is a risk of the customer not having enough money or having a closed account.
+There is a risk of the customer not having enough money or having a closed account or several other return reasons.
+This can be a drawback for businesses that accept one-time payments for goods or services.
+You would not want to ship a $1000 order until you knew funds were good.

 So why should you use ACH Processing over Credit Cards?